eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_basic_app/includes/idl.rst

 .. literalinclude:: /../code/Examples/C++/RPCClientServerBasic/src/types/calculator.idl
     :language: omg-idl

-For additions and substractions, an overflow exception is raised in case of working with operands which produce a result that cannot be represented in a 32-bit integer.
+For additions and subtractions, an overflow exception is raised in case of working with operands which produce a result that cannot be represented in a 32-bit integer.
 For more information about how to define exceptions in IDL files, please check :ref:`fastddsgen_interfaces_exceptions`.